bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/characters.md

 the interviewer from Tekka mentions that he is a "big player" and that some call him a visionary, others call him a psycho.

-### Dr. Elias Mortem

-Dr. Elias Mortem was the lead scientist at Arc/Hive Research Division.

 ### Rebecca

 Rebecca was a terminally ill lab assistant at Arc/Hive, before becoming the first